-If the timing of an event is not controllable, there needs to be an immediate announcement to the ASX.
+If the timing of an event is not controllable, there needs to be an immediate announcement to the ASX and HKEX.

+5 Responsibilities

-Position Responsibility CEC Disclosure Committee - market disclosure 5.1 CEO Where any information is reported pursuant to paragraph 4.1(b), the (a) CFO Disclosure Committee will (as appropriate): Company review the information; Secretary urgently seek any advice needed to assist the Disclosure Investor Committee to understand the information (unless that disclosure Relations of the information cannot be delayed because the information will General have a material effect); Manager determine whether any of the information must be disclosed to and the ASX; General Counsel approve the release of an announcement (except where Board approval is required - see paragraph 5.20); consider whether it is necessary to seek a trading halt (or in exceptional circumstances, a voluntary suspension) to facilitate an orderly, fair and informed market in Yancoal's securities; consider and co-ordinate any relevant disclosures to foreign stock exchanges in accordance with paragraph 4.2; co-ordinate the content of disclosure with the relevant members of management; and where required, confirm the approval of the Board.
-Rapid Response Process: If the Disclosure Committee is unavailable, the CEO, CEC and one other member of the Disclosure Committee may determine whether to make or approve an ASX announcement.
-All deliberations of the Disclosure Committee will be shared without (b) delay with the Chair or, in his or her absence, the Chair of the Audit and Risk Management Committee.
-CEC 5.2 Disclosure Committee - determines not disclosable CEO If any information is reported pursuant to 4.1(b), and the Disclosure Committee CFO determines that the circumstances are developing but the information is not presently disclosable, the Company Secretary or Investor Relations General Company Manager must draft a trading halt request or an announcement to facilitate Secretary immediate disclosure of the information if it later becomes disclosable (for Investor example, as a result of confidentiality being lost through a 'leak').
-Relations General
+Position Responsibility CEC CEO 5.1 Disclosure Committee - market disclosure CFO (a) Where any information is reported pursuant to paragraph 4.1(b), Company Secretary the Disclosure Committee will (as appropriate): Investor review the information; Relations urgently seek any advice needed to assist the Disclosure Committee to understand the information (unless that General Manager Committee to understand the information (unless that disclosure of the information cannot be delayed because the and information will have a material effect); General Counsel determine whether any of the information must be disclosed to the ASX/HKEX; approve the release of an announcement (except where Board approval is required - see paragraph 5.20);

+- ensure any market announcements are accurate, balanced and expressed in a clear and objective manner that allows investors to assess the impact of the information when making investment decisions; - consider whether it is necessary to seek a trading halt (or in exceptional circumstances, a voluntary suspension) to facilitate an orderly, fair and informed market in Yancoal's securities: - consider and co-ordinate any relevant disclosures to foreign stock exchanges in accordance with paragraph 4.2; - co-ordinate the content of disclosure with the relevant members of management; - ensure that the Board received copies of any material market announcements promptly after they have been made; and - where required, confirm the approval of the Board.

+Rapid Response Process: If the Disclosure Committee is unavailable, the CEO, CEC and one other member of the Disclosure Committee may determine whether to make or approve an ASX and/or HKEX announcement.

+All deliberations of the Disclosure Committee will be shared (b) without delay with the Chair or, in his or her absence, the Chair of the Audit and Risk Management Committee.

+CEC CFO

+CFO

+Investor Relations

-Manager and
+General Manager